 Orientation (required) — Youth Camp Ranger-led Activity: The group will review safety and behavioral expectations.
 The group will learn what a national park is and why Lassen is protected and preserved as an important natural and cultural resource.

 Volcano Adventure!
 The Four Types of Volcanoes at Lassen.
-Youth Camp Ranger-led Activity: This will consist of a volcano demonstration where the ranger engages the kids with
+Youth Camp Ranger-led Activity: This will consist of a volcano demonstration where the ranger engages the kids with various ways of modeling volcanic eruptions.

 Get acquainted with the Volcano Adventure Camp and Lassen!
-The Youth Camp Ranger will provide orientation information and/or directions as needed (this will also be communicated prior to your arrival at the park).
+The Youth Camp Rangers will provide orientation information, schedule a time for your orientation program with you, and/or directions as needed (this will also be communicated prior to your arrival at the park).
 Depending on what time you arrive at the park, you may just want to unpack and get set up in your tent cabins, utilize the pavilions to make a meal, or even go and enjoy a self-led hike on a park trail.
+Please be in the camp at your scheduled orientation program time.

 Day Two—Park Sites: Devastated Area, Mill Creek Falls Trail, and Volcano Adventure Camp